Search | Directories | Reference Tools

 Making a product or environment accessible to people with disabilities often benefits others.
 For example, sidewalk curb cuts, designed to make sidewalks and streets accessible to those using wheelchairs, are today more often used by kids on skateboards, parents with baby strollers, and delivery staff with rolling carts.
 When television displays in noisy airports and restaurants are captioned, they benefit people without disabilities as well as those who are deaf.

-(Discuss examples of things you would consider if you were designing a product or environment that would be universally accessible.)
+[Discuss examples of things you would consider if you were designing a product or environment that would be universally accessible.]

 Universal Design of Instruction

 Universal design principles can be applied to many products and services.
-In the case of classroom instruction or a distance learning class, a goal should be to create a learning environment that allows all students, including a student who happens to have a characteristic that is termed a "disability," to access the content of the course and fully participate in class activities.
-This topic is summarized in your handout Universal Design of Instruction: Definition, Principles, and Examples.
+In the case of classroom instruction or a distance learning class, a goal should be to create a learning environment that allows all students, including a student who happens to have a characteristic that is termed a disability, to access the content of the course and fully participate in class activities.
+This topic is summarized in your handout Universal Design of Instruction: Definition, Principles, Guidelines, and Examples.

 As demonstrated in the video and handouts, considering universal design principles can lead us to a list of guidelines that can be applied as you develop lessons and courses.
 They can be applied to lectures, classroom discussions, group work, handouts, web-based instruction, fieldwork, tutoring, and other academic activities.
 When universal design principles are applied to the design of web pages, people using a wide range of adaptive technology can access them.
 For example, people who are blind often use speech output systems to access computers.
 These systems read aloud text that is presented on the screen; they do not read graphical images.
 Therefore, to provide access to websites for students who are blind, we must be sure to include text descriptions for content presented in graphical form, such as pictures, animated images, and image maps.

 Let's create a list of examples of how principles of universal design apply to classroom instruction.

 What are some of the diverse characteristics your students might have?
-(Encourage discussion.
-Consider English as a second language, different cultures, blindness, no use of hands, etc.)

 What are some examples of instructional methods that employ principles of universal design and make your course content accessible to people with a wide range of abilities and disabilities, language skills, and learning styles?
-(Refer to checklist in handout.)
+[Refer to checklist in handout Universal Design of Instruction: Definition, Principles, Guidelines, and Examples.]

 Discuss examples in these areas: